rnajena/pcago-unified/helppages/about.md

 3. Upload the sample annotation `Sidebar > Data > Import samples annotation` or choose example data

 <div class="video-embed"><div><div><iframe src="https://www.youtube.com/embed/WBFXJ0USuec" frameborder="0" allowfullscreen></iframe></div></div></div>

+## Additional info

+The source code of PCAGO is available on [GitLab](https://gitlab.com/rumangerst/pcago) and [GitHub](https://github.com/rumangerst/pcago).
+If you want to use PCAGO as desktop application, you can use [PCAGO-Electron](https://github.com/rumangerst/pcago-electron/).